-Any employee or any official of the Association may notify the Director of Human Resources or his/her designee in writing that a grievance exists, stating the particulars of the grievance and, if possible, the nature of the determination desired.
-The Director of Human Resources or his/her designee shall have twenty-one (21) calendar days in which to investigate the issues, meet with complainant and attempt to reach a satisfactory resolution.
+Any official of the Union may notify the Director of Human Resources or their designee in writing that a grievance exists, stating the particulars of the grievance and, if possible, the nature of the determination desired.
+The Director of Human Resources or their designee shall have twenty-one (21) calendar days in which to investigate the issues, meet with complainant and attempt to reach a satisfactory resolution.
 No grievance may be processed under Step 4 or 5, which has not first been filed and investigated in accordance with Step 3.